clean-cloogle/cloogle.org/CONTRIBUTING.md

 ### Code style

-- Use tabs instead of spaces
+- Use tabs instead of spaces.
-- Keep lines under 80 chars (except for HTML).
+- Try to keep lines under 80 chars (except for HTML).
 - When editing the frontend, do not use external frameworks (jQuery, bootstrap, etc.).
 We strive for minimality and elegance.

 ### Other stuff

-- Add yourself to the authors list in `README.md`
+- Add yourself to the authors list in `README.md`.

 ## 3. I just want to add library X
 If the library is not well-known it is advised to first open an issue to see